2022–23 DFB-Pokal Frauen

-The 2022–23 DFB-Pokal is the 42nd season of the annual German football cup competition.
-Forty-eight teams participate in the competition, including all teams from the previous year's Frauen-Bundesliga and the 2.
+The 2022–23 DFB-Pokal was the 42nd season of the annual German football cup competition.
+Forty-eight teams participated in the competition, including all teams from the previous year's Frauen-Bundesliga and the 2.
 Frauen-Bundesliga, excluding second teams.
-The competition will begin on 21 August 2021 with the first of six rounds and will end on 28 May 2022 with the final at the RheinEnergieStadion in Cologne, a nominally neutral venue, which has hosted the final since 2010.
+The competition began on 21 August 2021 with the first of six rounds and ended on 18 May 2022 with the final at the RheinEnergieStadion in Cologne, a nominally neutral venue, which has hosted the final since 2010.

-VfL Wolfsburg are the eight-time defending champions.
+VfL Wolfsburg were the eight-time defending champions and defended their title with a 4–1 win over SC Freiburg.

 Participating clubs

 The following clubs qualified for the competition:

 Format

-Clubs from lower leagues will host against clubs from higher leagues until the quarter-finals.
+Clubs from lower leagues hosted against clubs from higher leagues until the quarter-finals.
 Should both clubs play below the 2.
-Bundesliga, there will be no host club change anymore.
+Bundesliga, there was no host club change anymore.

 Schedule

-The rounds of the 2022–23 competition are scheduled as follows:
+The rounds of the 2022–23 competition were scheduled as follows:

 Times up to 29 October 2022 and from 26 March 2023 are CEST (UTC+2).
 Times from 30 October 2022 to 25 March 2023 are CET (UTC+1).